 Regent’s is ideally situated within the city for Classics tuition.
-Regent’s typically admits six students each year across Classics and its joint school courses.
+Regent’s typically admits four students each year across Classics and its joint school courses.

 Classics (Literae Humaniores) is a wide-ranging degree devoted to the study of the literature, history, philosophy, languages and archaeology of the ancient Greek and Roman worlds.
 It is one of the most interdisciplinary of all subjects, and offers the opportunity to study two foundational ancient civilisations and their reception in modern times.
 The degree permits students also to take extensive options in modern philosophy, a flexibility which makes Oxford’s Literae Humaniores different from most other Classics courses.